 To sign up for other newsletters, cancel delivery, change delivery options or change your e-mail address, please go to our Newsletter Preferences page.

-If you need other assistance, please contact Customer Service
+If you need other assistance, please contact Customer Service or contact:

 To learn more about how BusinessWeek.com applies this policy, you can contact our Marketing Department.